Pacific Motorway M1 Varsity Lakes to Burleigh

 A new Diverging Diamond Interchange (DDI) at Exit 87

-Exit 87 will soon be transformed using an innovative DDI, which will provide a new way of managing existing traffic volumes and increasing demands.
-This new configuration will improve safety and keep large traffic volumes moving quickly.
-Find out more by viewing a video showing how the new Diverging Diamond Interchange will operate.
+The Burleigh Interchange at Exit 87 is being transformed into an innovative DDI, which will provide a new way of managing existing traffic volumes and increasing demands.
+This new interchange configuration will improve safety and keep large traffic volumes moving quickly.
+For more information, including a visual demonstration, view the new drive-through video or refer to the DDI fact sheet.

 Extended and relocated the new Exit 85 northbound off-ramp

-Now open: The former Exit 85 off-ramp at Reedy Creek, which previously joined the roundabout at Old Coach Road and Kingsmore Boulevard, would often queue back onto the M1 during peak traffic times.
 The new extended off-ramp, now located 200m north of the former off-ramp, will improve motorist safety and increase capacity in this location of the road network.
 The new off-ramp connects directly to Old Coach Road near Woodland Park via a new signalised intersection.
+The former Exit 85 off-ramp at Reedy Creek, which previously joined the roundabout at Old Coach Road and Kingsmore Boulevard, would often queue back onto the M1 during peak traffic times.

 Active transport connections

-A new shared bike and pedestrian path, approximately 3m wide, will be constructed on the western side of the motorway.
+A new shared bike and pedestrian path, around 3m wide, will be constructed on the western side of the motorway.
 This new path will connect from the Burleigh (Exit 87) interchange, run adjacent to the northbound motorway lanes, and join the local bikeway network at the new Exit 85/Old Coach Road northbound off-ramp.
 A 1.8m high safety barrier will separate the new shared path from the motorway lanes.